openalpr/doc/source/camera_placement.rst

 If the camera is capable of infrared capture, you can use an external infrared illuminator pointed in the direction of the vehicles.
 This has the advantage of being invisible to the naked eye.
 Alternatively, a spotlight can be installed to improve capture shutter speed.

-Some cameras also include an IR Cut filter to help for night captures.
+Some cameras also include an IR cut filter to help for night captures.
 This will help when the vehicle image is captured from the front with very bright headlights pointed towards the camera.
 The filter will remove the extremely bright headlights, while leaving the less bright license plate image clearly visible.

   .. image:: images/camera_setup/lighting_combined.png
       :scale: 100%